solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 the platform, maintenance will always occur between 11 PM and 7 AM in the region's time zone.

-> See [this][82] list from Microsoft to determine the physical location
+> See [this] list from Microsoft to determine the physical location of
-> of Azure regions and thus the regional time zone.
+> Azure regions and thus the regional time zone.

 Azure always rolls out updates to servers with platform-managed schedules before instances with custom schedules.
 Platform-managed